 If the consideration in a contract includes a variable amount, the Group estimates the amount of consideration to which it will be entitled in exchange for transferring the goods or services to the customer.
+Discounts, rebates, cooperative advertising and other allowances are treated as variable consideration.
 The variable consideration is estimated at contract inception based on the most likely amount and adjusted for in the transaction price accordingly.
 Variable consideration is mostly applicable to contracts for the sale of goods which include a right of return or volume rebate allowance.
+The variable consideration is calculated based on historical data and on trading terms contained in signed agreements with customers, along with the value of sales which have taken place over the relevant period.